You might be surprised by the extent to which those around you shape your decisions, especially those to whom you feel close.

 Stepping away from Shanice for a minute, what about online shopping and virtual communities?
 Similar tribal impulses apply and explain people’s purchasing choices.
 Scholars found that virtual communities have a significant impact on the shopping choices of their members.
 The key mechanism through which such influence occurs is social identification, meaning the extent to which members of these virtual communities perceive the community to be their tribe.

 Online shopping involves an inherently higher degree of risk than in-person shopping, since you can’t actually see and touch the product that you’re buying.
-These virtual communities provide trustworthy, third-party sources of information on the quality of online shopping experiences.
+These virtual communities, and other online resources that compare and review products, provide trustworthy, third-party sources of information on the quality of online shopping experiences.
 Such information, according to research, offers a way to overcome the trust barrier for online shopping.
 To address the issue of trust, research shows that it’s important for the source of information to be seen as credible, and the halo effect for members of one’s perceived tribe increases source credibility.

 Making Better Shopping Decisions

 So how can you avoid the kind of bad decision made by Shanice, or by those who chose to buy junk food when their friends grow obese?
 Get better friends!
 I’m joking, but only in part.
 You know how parents always warn their kids about not hanging out with the wrong crowd?
 They’re not wrong.